Art therapy activities for relaxation will help you change the mood from stressed and hectic to calm and relaxed.

 Softness project

 This is an activity borrowed from kindergartners.
-Lots of art projects for kids are developed with the aim to strengthen their attention and focus.
-Both of which are important for staying in the present moment and intentional relaxation.
-Softness projects are particularly beneficial because they involve soft materials that make you feel cozy.
+Lots of art projects for kids are developed with the aim of strengthening their attention and focus.
+Both of which are important for staying in the present moment and being able to relax intentionally.
+Softness projects are particularly beneficial because they involve soft materials that make you feel cozy and safe.

 You will need:

-• Variety of soft materials like sponges, pom-poms, cotton balls, faux fur details, fuzzy socks
+- Variety of soft materials like sponges, pom-poms, cotton balls, faux fur details, feathers…

 Create soft art by gluing soft materials to the base.
 You can do it randomly, focusing only on the softness of objects, or you can be creative and arrange objects in different patterns and shapes.
 Allow the soft materials to relax you and bring you calmness.